 These tools allow you to be able to plan and forecast your future business.
 When monitored regularly they will help bring about changes to your thinking.
 They should include a detailed budget and cash flow forecast.
 This will be based on your forecasts for your business.
 In addition, the production of regular management accounts is essential for you to be able to monitor your forecast performance against you actual performance.

 If you (or your bookkeeper) use an accounting software system it will enable you to produce a monthly profit and loss account and balance sheet.
 Ideally target to have management accounts for the previous month produced by the tenth working day of each month as this gives you enough time in the current month to take actions and affect results.

 A simple agenda for a monthly board meeting might look like this:

-And, if you are not a limited company or are a sole trader you can still hold regular meetings to review your financial results against your forecasts as you will find they are invaluable.
+And, if you are not a limited company or are a sole trader you can still hold regular meetings.
+These are great to review your financial results against your forecasts.

 Written by Mike Wenham

 Book Our Free Business Advisory Service

 If you would like external perspective or help on any of the above, do get in touch to book a free advice session with Pro-actions.Book Your Session